CashWars – The first Play to Earn?

 Soon after, CashWars closed down.

-It was a shame as I enjoyed just playing the game, but the internet was full of new and exciting games to try.
+It was a shame as I enjoyed just playing the game, the strategy, and working in a clan with friends.
+But the internet was full of new and exciting games to try.

 Maybe it seems trivial, but that first experience of earning money on the internet set me on the path that led me to where I am today.
 My mind opened to a new way of making an income, and I often think of this when I need a bit of motivation to push forward.